 Read the blog with your phone flipped horizontally.
 Otherwise, the sizes of pictures will change.
 This drives me crazy because this was not a problem when I took spreadsheet snapshots with my outdated computer.
 Resizing high resolution screenshots of spreadsheets is a nightmare.
 As of today, flipping your phone horizontally provides the most viable solution.

-Android users will not be able to open spreadsheets using Polaris when using the OneDrive app.
-Spreadsheets can be viewed online or opened with another spreadsheet app service in place of Polaris.
+Android users will not be able to open spreadsheets using Polaris with the OneDrive app.
+Spreadsheets can be viewed online or opened with another spreadsheet app service.

 Generally speaking, I believe this redesign provides users with a more intuitive interface and makes it easier to navigate FBS Drive Stats.